 Possessive pronouns exercises

-Now we are going to practice everything that we have learned with the activities below.
-Please, leave us a message if you want we prepare more exercises about this topic.
-Remember to contact your tutor if you have any question.
-Don’t you have a Spanish private tutor yet?
+Now we will practice everything we have learned with the activities below.
+Please, leave us a message if you want us to prepare more exercises about this topic.
+Remember to contact your tutor if you have any questions.
+Don’t you have a private Spanish tutor yet?